rse-ops/flux-compose/replicas/README.md

 generally consult the [Flux docs](https://flux-framework.readthedocs.io/en/latest/adminguide.html) admin guide.
 However, there are some tweaks we do here _just_ for docker-compose you should know about!

-1. The [flux/rc1](flux/rc1) script is duplicated (on 11/23/2022) to include the `noverify` plugin.
-If there is an update to the script in upstream, likely you want to copy it again and add this module.
+1. We need to tell the broker.toml to load the `noverify` plugin under the `resource` directive.
 The reason we have to do this is because docker compose provides hostnames as the container identifiers, and Flux checks this against the resources defined.
 By adding `noverify` we skip this check.
 2. We derive and export `FLUX_FAKE_HOSTNAME` to coincide with the name provided by docker so the hosts register.
 3. The directory name "replicas" is referenced in the [docker-compose.yml](docker-compose.yml) and the [Dockerfile](Dockerfile) and you need to change these references if you deploy from a different directory.
 4. The number of workers is also fairly hard coded!
 See [customization](#customization) below for tweaking this.